ccp5UK/dl-poly/source/CUDA/README_CUDA.txt

 precision has been modified in kinds_f90.f90, change CFG_DOUBLE_PRECISION to 0 in dl_poly_cu.h and recompile.

-Depending on the compute cability of the GPU (1.3 and 2.0 are supported currently), the CFG_COMPUTE_{MAJOR, MINOR} constants have to be set accordingly in the Makefile.
+Depending on the compute capability of the GPU (1.3 and 2.0 are supported currently), the CFG_COMPUTE_{MAJOR, MINOR} constants have to be set accordingly in the Makefile.

 Concurrent execution of accelerated functions on the host and device is enabled by default.
-To disable concurrent execution (i.e. so that accelerated functions execute on the device only), the preprocessor vairable CFG_OVERLAP_WITH_HOST should be set to 0 in dl_poly_cu.h before compilation.
+To disable concurrent execution (i.e. so that accelerated functions execute on the device only), the preprocessor variable CFG_OVERLAP_WITH_HOST should be set to 0 in dl_poly_cu.h before compilation.

 Finally, CUDA (& OpenMP, if present) acceleration for a particular